lapla-cogito/cattleya/README.md

 readelf: Error: no .dynamic section in the dynamic segment
 ```

-## Nullfy symbol names obfuscation
+## Nullify symbol names obfuscation

-Erasing symbol names in the target
+Erases symbol names in the target

 ```
 $ cattleya -i input --symbol